Naish History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Naish research.
-Another 165 words (12 lines of text) covering the years 1394, 1395, 1377, 1379, 1380, 1381, 1383, 1400, 1590, 1661, 1640, 1648, 1593, 1647 and 1626 are included under the topic Early Naish History in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) covering the years 1394, 1395, 1377, 1379, 1380, 1381, 1383, 1400, 1590, 1661, 1640, 1648, 1593, 1647, 1626, 1740, 1786, 1730, 1742 and 1777 are included under the topic Early Naish History in all our PDF Extended History products and printed products wherever possible.

 Naish Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Naish has appeared include Nash, Naish, Nashe and others.

 Early Notables of the Naish family (pre 1700)

-Notables of this surname at this time include: Richard Nash or Ash (died 1394/1395), of Hereford, was an English politician, Member of the Parliament for Hereford in 1377, 1379, 1380, 1381 and 1383; and his son, James Nash or Ash (died 1400), of Hereford, was an English...
-Another 47 words (3 lines of text) are included under the topic Early Naish Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of this surname at this time include: Richard Nash or Ash (died 1394/1395), of Hereford, was an English politician, Member of the Parliament for Hereford in 1377, 1379, 1380, 1381 and 1383; and his son, James Nash or Ash (died 1400), of Hereford, was an English politician; John Nash (1590-1661), an English merchant and politician who sat in the House of Commons between 1640 and 1648, supporter of the Parliamentary...

 Migration of the Naish family to Ireland